pritammeta/Vue.js-CRUD-App/README.md

-# Currently,login and create user is working properly
+# Adding User and data to firebase store.
 # vuejsfirebase

 ## Project setup